Native Text Index

 SELECT COUNT(*) FROM Foo WHERE TEXT_CONTAINS ("col1", "foo") AND TEXT_CONTAINS ("col2", "bar")

-Note that TEXT_CONTAINS supports regex and term queries for now.
-Also, TEXT_CONTAINS will work only on native indices.
+TEXT\_CONTAINSsupports regex and term queries and will work only on native indices.